RGMA91/product/README.md

 For this demo, I decided to make a typical Spring Boot application separated by Controller/Service/Repository annotated layers.
 * The controller class: focus on receiving the external requests and calls the service to make the required tasks.
 * The service class: manages the application logic: it calls the repository to get the producs, make calculations as the discounts and maps the object from entity to dto.
+* The mapper class is used inside the service, it maps the product page from the repository to a productDto page, the discount value is calculated with the DiscountStrategy implementations
+* The DiscountStrategy interface is used to define the product discount percentage, along the implementations, is based on the Strategy Pattern, so it can calculate the discount without violating the open/close principle (SOLID), so if a new discount condition is added, it is not necessary to create another if condition.
-* The repository interface: extends the JPA repository, which facilitates the querying and connection with a database given an entity, in this case it retrieves the products in the database with a given Page objects which parametrizes the query
+* The repository interface: extends the JPA repository, which facilitates the querying and connection with a database given an entity, in this case it retrieves the products in the database with a given Page objects which parametrizes the query.
 * Paging: given the case the user has to scroll or tap/click next while searching products on a given web front that shows the catalog, it would be very consuming to load the whole item inventory, so it is better to query by page as needed and increment the page number as the user clicks or scroll.
-* Product and ProductDTO difference: it is better that the Product entity, the class that receives the data from the database would be different than the objects returned by the service, this way you can show different data as needed to the final user, for example, in this case is not needed to show the product ID, also the discount is calculated in the service so the entity doesn't have this field and it needs to be calculated and added
+* Product and ProductDTO difference: it is better that the Product entity, the class that receives the data from the database would be different than the objects returned by the service, this way you can show different data as needed to the final user, for example, in this case is not needed to show the product ID, also the discount is calculated in the service so the entity doesn't have this field, and it needs to be calculated and added
 * ControllerAdvisor: it is used to control exceptions that a given endpoint in the controller can throw.
-In this case it is used to manage cases where a sortBy value could be incorrect, returning a 500 internal server error, which is better to manage as a 400 bad request indicating that the error was caused by a incorrect parameter
+In this case it is used to manage cases where a sortBy value could be incorrect, returning a 500 internal server error, which is better to manage as a 400 bad request indicating that the error was caused by an incorrect parameter
-* Database: a H2 database was used, so it is not necessary to create an external database to use the application.
+* Database: an H2 database was used, so it is not necessary to create an external database to use the application.
 This database is created in runtime, is generated based on the file schema.sql and populated by the file data.sql.
 Configuration is in application.properties.
 It is also used for integration testing.
 * Tests: Integration tests were made, covers from the controller to the repository layers and uses the same H2 database mentioned before.
 Unit tests were made for the service layer class and the mapper class that transforms Product to ProductDTO and Product Page to ProductDTO Page since those classes covers the calculating methods of the bussiness logic.